John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 John Garfield and HUAC: Final Attempts to Get "Cleared"

-It was then that Julie attempted two last ditch efforts he hoped would officially clear him of the HUAC accusations.
+It was then that Julie attempted two last ditch efforts to clear his name.

 First, he began writing an anti-communist article, to be published in Look magazine.
 Julie’s counsel advised him to stress in the article that he’d been “duped’ into contributing his time and money to communist fronts.
 (A similar tactic was used by Edward G. Robinson to restore his reputation after HUAC accusations.)
-Julie hoped the article would go a long way in winning him support from the press, although, ever loyal and consistent, Julie insisted he would not name names in the article.
+Though Julie stressed he would not name names in the article, he hoped that writing it would go a long way in winning him the support of the press.

 On May 10, 1952, just under two weeks before his death, Julie met with the FBI at the agency’s New York office.
 He cut right to the chase, and expressed his inability to find consistent work since the HUAC accusations.